AaronJY/AaronJY/README.md

 # Hello, I'm Aaron! 👋🏻

-I'm a British Software Engineer based in Newcastle-upon-Tyne, UK.
+I'm a British Software Engineer based in Leeds, UK.
 Welcome to my GitHub profile!

 For more about my work and thoughts, visit my website: [www.aaronjy.me](https://www.aaronjy.me)